 To see the great circle route between any two airports around the world, gcmap.com is a useful tool.

 But as simple as it would be for flights to just travel along a great circle path, they rarely fly in a perfectly straight line.
 In the early days of aerial navigation, pilots followed a system of giant arrows on the ground to reach their destination.
 Concrete arrows were soon supplanted by radio beacons and radar.

-Currently, much of the air navigation system relies on VOR and NDB ground stations and, increasingly, GPS-based navigation.
+Currently, much of the air navigation system relies on VOR and NDB ground stations and airways.
 As aircraft fly, they pass over ground station waypoints, which helps air traffic control properly space aircraft.
-Those waypoints are visible in this track of Qantas flight 11.
-It’s possible to see the shortest distance path (the red arc) versus the actual route flown.
+Increasingly, aviation is moving to GPS-based navigation, which improves flight efficiency as flights are able to fly more direct flight paths.

-In this zoomed image, it’s possible to see QF11 passing over the navigational aides.
+In this zoomed image, it’s possible to see the flights passing over waypoints en route to LAX.

 But what about flights over the ocean where there are no navigational aides?
 Aircraft follow tracks that are made up of predetermined sets of latitude and longitude coordinates across the ocean.
 For example, these are the North Atlantic Tracks (the same general principle applies to the Pacific Ocean as well).

 Flights enter and exit the track via a pair of waypoints on either side of the ocean so that all flights are properly aligned and air traffic control can estimate their position over the ocean correctly.
 You can even view each day’s NAT tracks with a Gold or Business subscription to see which tracks are active and how busy they are.